azukiapp/azk/README.md

 # Azk

 `azk` is a tool that assists web developers in the creation, maintenance and isolation of development environments.
 Through the installation of some components (`cli` and `agent`), you will be able to easily create isolated environments to many projects using several different stacks.

 **Features** : provisioning, monitoring, built-in load balancer, automatic start-up script, logging and more.

 ## How It Works

-At the high level, `azk` is a command line tool that uses a given configuration file (`azkfile,jason`) to define the necessary steps to build (installation and configuration) the proper environment to executing and/or compiling a given application.
+At the high level, `azk` is a command line tool that uses a given configuration file (`azkfile.json`) to define the necessary steps to build (installation and configuration) the proper environment to executing and/or compiling a given application.

 Besides, it features several commands that allow for executing these tasks and controlling the execution of services related to the application, such as databases and queues.

-At the low level, `azk` is a tool that leverages a container system for Linux called [Docker](http://docker.io) in order to create isolated environments for executing all the different parts of an application.
+At the low level, `azk` is a tool that leverages a container system for Linux called [Docker][docker] in order to create isolated environments for executing all the different parts of an application.

 `azk` is able to perform these jobs through calls to the Docker API.
 That way, `azk` is capable of provisioning images as well as of controlling the execution of services based on these images.
 Beyond that, `azk` is also capable of broader tasks such as: balancing HTTP calls to instances of an application, storing execution and resources usage logs and other general tasks related to the lifecycle management of an application since its development.